Academic Career and Research Areas

 Prof. Gehlen (b.
 1966) researches in the field of construction materials.
 The objective of his work is to find ways to describe and predict the lifespan of mineral and metallic building materials taking exposure into consideration.

 After studying chemistry and mineralogy in Bonn, he qualified as a civil engineer at RWTH Aachen in 1995.
 He went on to complete his doctorate at RWTH Aachen in 2000.
 After that, he founded an international engineering firm in Munich along with two partners.
 After accepting a Chair at the University of Stuttgart (2006), he joined the faculty of TUM in 2008.
 Prof. Gehlen is a member of several panels and committees in Germany and around the world.
-From 2012–2016, he served as Dean of Studies, and has since 2016 been Dean of Studies of the TUM Department of Civil, Geo and Environmental Engineering.
+From 2012–2016, he served as Dean of Studies, and has since 2016 been Dean of the TUM Department of Civil, Geo and Environmental Engineering.